 I made this amazing art using Microsoft Paint in 1996.

 What has happened to the web in recent years just makes me sad.
-Would be bloggers decided to digital sharecrop for the big tech companies instead of building something they owned.
+Would-be bloggers decided to “digital sharecrop” for the big tech companies instead of building something that they owned.
 It was easier and it was free.
 That is where the conversation moved.
 I can’t say I blame them.

-The social media networks have the smartest minds working on making their product as addicting as possible and to get you to create and consume as much unpaid content as possible.
-For many, this was understood and a fair trade-off.
+Social media networks have the smartest minds working on making their product as addicting as possible and getting you to create and consume as much unpaid content as possible.
+For many, this was understood and it was a fair trade-off.
 However, the posts you think you are sharing with the network you built are only displayed to a fraction of your network.

 In a recent Kevin Rose Show podcast, the topic of “Podding” Instagram is discussed.
-(Episode 33 at 42:28) The short version is most of your Instagram photos are hidden to your followers unless they receive engagement in the form of likes and comments and some sophisticated users have figured how to game the system so their posts are displayed more than yours.
+(Episode 33 at 42:28) The short version is that most of your Instagram photos are hidden from your followers unless they receive engagement in the form of likes and comments.
+Some sophisticated users have figured out how to game the system so their posts are displayed more than yours.

-** Tip: Avoid any article where the words “you should” is in the title.
+** Tip: Avoid any article where the phrase “you should” is in the title.
 It’s almost always poorly researched or written.